dmuth/diceware/README.md

 If you know of a way to fix that, please [open an issue](https://github.com/dmuth/diceware/issues). :-)

-# Will this work on an iPhone?

-Yep!
-It should work on any mobile phone or tablet that supports Javascript, but I have only tested it on an iPhone 5S at this time.

 # Will this work in an air-gapped environment?

-Yes, copies of assets such as Bootstrap and jQuery have been made, and Diceware can now be run without requiring an Internet connection.
+Yes, copies of assets such as Bootstrap and jQuery have been made, and Diceware is designed to be run without requiring an Internet connection.